doprause/svelte-formifier/README.md

 }
 ```

-Function based validation works quite similar than schema based validatin.
+Function based validation works quite similar than schema based validation.
 Just replace the schema with a validation function that will be run according to the specified validation triggers.

 Define the validation by setting the `field.validator` property to a validation function.
 This triggers the validation right before submitting the form.